- How do I contact you?

 - What does my appointment include?

-Generally speaking, appointments include interview(s), where your provider discusses why you are being seen along with pertinent history; testing, where you meet individually (currently generally via video due to Covid 19) with a testing assistant or your provider to complete cognitive and/or psychological testing (depending on the type of services you are having; and in clinical cases, at a later date (sometimes same day), discussion of test findings, where you receive your results and your provider’s interpretation of testing along with any diagnoses and relevant recommendations.
+Generally speaking, appointments include interview(s), where your provider discusses why you are being seen along with pertinent history; testing, where you meet individually with a testing assistant or your provider to complete cognitive and/or psychological testing (depending on the type of services you are having; and in clinical cases, at a later date (sometimes same day), discussion of test findings, where you receive your results and your provider’s interpretation of testing along with any diagnoses and relevant recommendations.
 After your appointment, a report detailing your services will be sent to you.
 You are able to share this report with any of your other providers who might want to see it.
 For more information about the specific types of services we provide, please refer to Neuropsychological Services, Concussion Management, Legal Consultation or Wellness.

 - What is testing like?